-- 1.1 ELSA Traineeships is a Flagship Project of ELSA that fosters professional development and provides legal work opportunities to law students and young lawyers. - 1.2 ELSA Traineeships shall be open to: - a.
+- 1.1 ELSA Traineeships is a Flagship Project of ELSA that fosters professional development and cultural exchange by providing legal work opportunities for law students and young lawyers in foreign and international legal systems. - 1.2 ELSA Traineeships shall be open to: - a.
 ELSA members free of charge; - b.
 External Applicants if they either: - i.
 Are members of an organisation with which ELSA has an agreement for the purpose; - ii.
 Pay the External Application Fee, provided they come from a country in which there is no ELSA Group present; - iii.
 At its own discretion, the International Board of ELSA may deviate from the requirements of Article 1.2.b.ii.